i-norden/roteiro-sdk/README.md

 # Roteiro SDKs

-Standalone SDK repository for the Cairn/Roteiro API clients and public plugin-development documentation.
+Standalone SDK repository for the Roteiro API clients and public plugin-development documentation.

 ## Packages